The Complete Guide to Online Defamation Law

 - Whether the information or statement(s) is true or false;

 - Whether the information or statement(s) is constitutionally protected;

 - Whether the information or statement(s) is offensive or invasive of an individual or business’s privacy;

 - Whether the information or statement(s) violates intellectual property laws;

-- Whether the information or statement(s) uses an individual or business’s name or likeness unlawfully and without consent;
+- Whether the information or statement(s) uses an individual or business’s name and likeness unlawfully and without consent;

 - Whether the information in question was unlawfully obtained;